I INTERNATIONAL COURSE

 Participants will have the opportunity to translate songs from English into one of the following target languages: German, French, Spanish, or Catalan.
 The course begins with an introduction to song adaptation strategies, followed by group work based on participants’ chosen target language.

-The course will be taught by an international team of experts from Germany, Finland, and Spain, bringing together some of the leading academics and professionals in the field.
+The course will be taught by an international team of experts from Germany, Finland, Spain and Argentina, bringing together some of the leading academics and professionals in the field.

-Johan Franzon, song translation investigator (view his resume here).
+Johan Franzon, song translation researcher (view his resume here).

 Nicholas Saunders, song translation trainer (view his resume here).